 The Bankhead Highway was one of the nation's earliest transcontinental highways.
 Its beginnings can be traced back to 1916 when the Bankhead Highway Association was organized to promote the highway's development.
-The road extended from Washington, D.C. to San Diego, California.
-Its path crossed approximately 850 miles of Texas, passing through Texarkana, Mount Vernon, Dallas, Fort Worth, Abilene, Midland, Van Horn and El Paso, roughly following today's US 67 and US 80.
+The roadway extended from Washington, DC to San Diego, California, by way of Alabama, home of US Senator John H. Bankhead and a major supporter of the highway.
+Its path crossed approximately 850 miles of Texas, passing through Texarkana, Mt.
+Vernon, Dallas, Fort Worth, Abilene, Midland, Van Horn, and El Paso, among other communities, and roughly followed US 67 and US 80.